-In the combined repeated dose toxicity with reproductive/developmental screening toxicity study (Anonymous 37, 2003), performed with 1-nitropropane, foetuses were observed until the lactation day 4.
-The survival index was unaffected and the pups body weight increased at the highest dose (within the HCD range).
+In the combined repeated dose toxicity with reproductive/developmental screening toxicity study (Anonymous 37, 2003), performed with 1-nitropropane, foetus were observed until the lactation day 4.
+The survival index was unaffected and the pups body weight increased at the highest (within in the HCD).